 Touring the Good Samaritan Inn

-On the turn of the 21st century the site was excavated and developed into a unique mosaic museum, exhibiting several ancient mosaic floors discovered in this region.
-The setting of the museum is quite appealing, combining the use of the old local stone structure, with a modern glass and metal hall.
+The Good Samaritan Inn is a national park.
+It is open every day from 8:00 to 17:00.
+The setting of the museum combines the use of the old local stone structure, with a modern glass and metal hall.
 Most interesting is the display of Samaritan mosaics, and photos of their rituals, presenting this small yet proud community.
 The Byzantine church is now refurbished and allows Christian pilgrim groups to even conduct services at the site.